 "Kingfish is the next explosion of the blues." —Buddy Guy

-Born to a musical family near Clarksdale, Mississippi on January 19, 1999, Christone Ingram fell in love with music as a small child.
+Born to a musical family near Clarksdale, Mississippi in January 1999, Christone Ingram fell in love with music as a small child.
 There was always music playing around the house.
 His family sang (and continues to sing) at their family church.
 His mother, Princess Pride, is first cousin to country music legend Charley Pride.
 Christone starting hitting drums at age six and at nine he picked up the bass.
 Around this time his mother enrolled him in a program at the Delta Blues Museum.
 At age 11, he got his first guitar and quickly mastered it.
 The young prodigy soaked up music from Robert Johnson to Lightnin’ Hopkins, from B.B.
 King to Muddy Waters, from Jimi Hendrix to Prince.
 Before long he could play like them all, but all the while he kept developing his own sound and style.

 Christone first stepped on stage at the age of 11 at Clarksdale’s famous Ground Zero Club, playing behind one of his mentors, Mississippi blues icon Bill “Howl-N-Madd” Perry.
 Perry gifted the young musician with a new stage name, Kingfish.
 The young bluesman performed at the White House for Michelle Obama in 2014 as part of a delegation of young blues musicians from the Delta Blues Museum.
 By age 16 he was turning heads and winning awards, including the 2015 Rising Star Award, presented by The Rhythm & Blues Foundation.

-Kingfish has shared stages with Buddy Guy, Tedeschi Trucks Band, Robert Randolph, Guitar Shorty, Eric Gales and many others.
+Kingfish has shared stages with Buddy Guy, Tedeschi Trucks Band, Robert Randolph, Guitar Shorty, Eric Gales, Vampire Weekend and many others.
 He has befriended rock stars from Nikki Sixx to Dave Grohl.
 Since graduating high school, Kingfish has continued his life on the road.
 He has performed at festivals around the country, including stops at the Chicago Blues Festival, the Beale Street Music Festival in Memphis, the Bonita Blues Festival in Florida, The Waterfront Blues Festival in Portland, on the Legendary Rhythm & Blues Cruise, at Austin’s Antone’s and at San Francisco’s famed Biscuits & Blues.
 He’s performed in Europe multiple times, including appearances at the Moulin Blues Festival in the Netherlands and the Blues Heaven Festival in Denmark.

 "A rising prodigy...
 A torchbearer." —NPR Music